va3c/viewer/va3c-viewer-html5/readme.md

 ## Road Map

+* Display attributes
+* Fix any model texture display issues
+* Add permalink read and create capability
+* Add save to file capability
+* Add ability to add texture to matrial of selected objects
+* Add delete capability to Geometry tab
+* Add standard Three.js geomtery tab
+* Add physics and booleans tabs
+* Add galleries of images of data files
 * Add the models from here: https://github.com/sparkfun/3D_Models/
-* Add skybox
+* Add skyboxes

 ## Issues /Bugs

 * Difficult to know which controller you are using currently

 ## Project Links
-vA3C is a [GitGub]( http://github.com) [organization account]( https://help.github.com/articles/what-s-the-difference-between-user-and-organization-accounts ) and has multiple owners and admins.
+vA3C is a [GitHub]( http://github.com) [organization account]( https://help.github.com/articles/what-s-the-difference-between-user-and-organization-accounts ) and has multiple owners and admins.
 All vA3EC scripts are [FOSS]( https://en.wikipedia.org/wiki/Free_and_open-source_software ).
 Scripts are hosted on GitHub and are viewable as web pages, as described in the 'Read Me' files and as source code.